 The #1 reason why flat tires occur is due to tire pressures being too low.
 With the extra weight of an electric bike, which often includes extra cargo, you are inviting a flat tire if you don’t keep your tires inflated at the recommended pressure.

 It is very simple to check and very simple to remedy if they are too low though.
 Best to do just before you ride and all you need is a bike pump and a couple of minutes.
+The bonus is that you will also get much better range from your battery if you are running at the correct pressures.

 There are two things you need to know – what is the right pressure and what valve does your tube have (so you can use the right pump attachment).